-Flood Risk
+Flood Risk & Water Management

-- Detailed information will be provided about the amount of land needed to deliver different types of sustainable drainage measures for surface water drainage in connection with each planning application. - SuDS reliant on infiltration are the first choice and these require space in gardens and other open spaces for road drainage.
-Where soils are suitable, sufficient space must be available within gardens or streets to site such SuDS at least 5m from buildings - Drainage systems using open SuDS at source are most efficient and likely to require green spaces alongside roads in residential streets or near trees.
-These deliver other benefits such as biodiversity, amenity and improved water quality, - Systems using pipes and open ponds are less efficient and less environmentally friendly but may be viable on steep sites.
+- 6.3 Public Open Space can perform a number of roles.
+It is crucial that at an early stage the developer considers sustainable drainage, landscaping and open space in the design concept for the site.
+These can produce inter-related solutions.
+Combining water management with green space can provide benefits for amenity, recreation and wildlife.
+A high quality, inter-related approach to provide a well-designed sustainable drainage solution will result in lower construction costs, drainage systems that are safer to build and maintain and a solution which enhances house values. - 6.4 Detailed information will be provided by the developer (see Appendix 3) about the amount of land needed to deliver different types of sustainable drainage measures for surface water drainage in connection with each planning application. - 6.5 SuDS reliant on infiltration are the first choice and these require space in gardens and other open spaces for road drainage.
+Where soils are suitable, sufficient space must be available within gardens or streets to site such SuDS at least 5m from buildings

-- Piped systems and underground storage are more likely to be viable in dense urban developments with no open space, but are unlikely to provide water quality benefits or amenity or biodiversity benefits. - The amount and type of on-site public open space provision effectively dictates which of the above systems should be used.
+- 6.6 Drainage systems using open SuDS at source are most efficient and likely to require green spaces alongside roads in residential streets or near trees.
+These deliver other benefits such as biodiversity, amenity and improved water quality. - 6.7 Systems using pipes and open ponds are less efficient and less environmentally friendly but may be viable on steep sites. - 6.8 Piped systems and underground storage are more likely to be viable in dense urban developments with no open space, but are unlikely to provide water quality benefits or amenity or biodiversity benefits. - 6.9 The amount and type of on-site public open space provision effectively dictates which of the above systems should be used.
+It is likely that the suitability of a development site for different forms of SuDS will vary according to the type of open space provision.
+For example, parks and gardens may be suitable for swales, basins, ponds, underground or shallow flood storage whereas outdoor sports facilities may only be suitable for underground or shallow flood storage.
+In addition, there may be other factors which influence suitability of a particular site so early consultation with Suffolk County Council is advised.
+It is also very important for the developer to identify at a very early stage who is going to look after the management of the system.